Why do we underestimate how long it will take to complete a task?

 Example #2 – The Canadian Pacific Railway

-The Canadian Pacific Railway was finished four years late and more than $20 million over budget, largely because of a failure to plan for the difficulties over building through mountain ranges and over the Canadian Shield.
-The eventual completion of the project required the labor of more than 15,000 Chinese workers, an example of how failure to adequately plan large projects can have a great human cost.
+The Canadian Pacific Railway was finished four years late and more than $20 million over budget, largely because of a failure to plan for the difficulties of building through mountain ranges and over the Canadian Shield.

 How to avoid it

-The planning fallacy is best avoided by incorporating outside information into the planning process, rather than relying solely on intuition.
-Other strategies, such as setting specific intentions to implement a plan, envisioning oneself carrying out the plan, and segmenting large projects into smaller subtasks, can also help generate more accurate estimates about how costly something will really be.
+The planning fallacy is best avoided by incorporating outside information into the planning process rather than relying solely on intuition.
+Other strategies, such as setting specific intentions to implement a plan, envisioning oneself carrying out the plan, and segmenting large projects into smaller subtasks, can also help generate more accurate estimates of how costly something will be.

 Related TDL articles